Flutter Update Timeline - What's new

 Initially, Google designed Flutter open-source frameworks for building attractive, native-compliant, cross-platform apps based on a single code base.
 However, the apps we mentioned just now are only examples of Flutter in action.

 Soon, you will learn more about the Flutter update timeline.
-In addition, we are unveiling exciting updates to the latest Flutter version under the “what’s new in Flutter?” section.
-Here's a quick look at Flutter and the latest highlights about its 3.3 version.
+In addition, we are unveiling exciting updates to the latest Flutter version under the What's new in Flutter?
+Section.
+Here's a quick look at Flutter and the latest highlights about its 3.3& version.

 Table of Contents